Keto Tacos

 a tray with a bunch of tacos on them filled with beef, cheese and tomato

-• Taco meat: Ground beef, shredded or ground chicken, ground pork, ground turkey, shrimp, halibut, or cod.
+• Taco meat: Ground beef, shredded chicken, ground pork, ground turkey, shrimp, or cod.

-• Toppings: Lettuce, tomatoes, pico de gallo, cheddar or mozzarella cheese, bell peppers, fresh cilantro, black olives, avocados, or sour cream.
+• Toppings: Lettuce, tomatoes, pico de gallo, cheddar or mozzarella, fresh cilantro, black olives, avocado, sour cream, or red onion.

-If you can’t find the ingredients to make your own shells, premade low-carb tortillas from Mr. Tortilla, Mission Carb Balance, or Siete work great.
-They taste like soft flour tortillas.
+If you can’t find the ingredients for homemade shells, premade low-carb tortillas from Mr. Tortilla, Mission Carb Balance, or Siete work as a backup.
+They taste more like soft flour tortillas, but you can fry them in avocado oil for a crispy shell.

-You could also melt a slice of cheese in the oven and fold it over a spatula for a cheese shell, but honestly, the cheese flavor overpowers everything.
+You could always melt cheese in the oven and fold it for a shell, but the cheese flavor overpowers everything.
+I prefer these because the neutral base lets the fillings shine.

 two beef tacos in a taco hold with tomatoes and chopped onion behind them

-Refrigerate: Store leftover shells in a freezer bag or airtight container on the counter for up to five days.
-Don’t store assembled tacos or the moisture from the toppings will make the shells soggy.
+Counter storage: I keep leftover shells in a freezer bag or airtight container on the counter for up to five days.
+Don’t store assembled tacos or the moisture from the toppings makes the shells soggy.

 About the Author